Barabrad/BB-DAQ/README.md

 Ports:
 0: /dev/cu.Bluetooth-Incoming-Port
 1: /dev/cu.usbmodem11401
-Enter the index of the port you want to use, or -1 to exit.
+Enter the index of the port you want to use, or -1 to exit: 1
-Choice: 1
 ```

 3. Afterwards, enter the buad rate (which should be 9600, but check the parameter in the `Serial.begin()` line in your Arduino code).
 The script will then open the serial port, take in 10 lines (an arbitrary hard-coded number), close the serial port, and do those three steps a second time.